tristanpenman/json-preprocessor/README.md

 ### $exec

-An $exec directive allows the output of an external command to be used as a value in a JSON document.
+The `$exec` directive allows the output of an external command to be included as a string value in a JSON document.

 The command to be executed is provided as an array.
 The first element should be the path to an executable, with the remaining elements containing program arguments.

-For example, the following JSON snippet:
+For example, take the following JSON snippet:

     {
         "timestamp": {